armytag/langs/cauldron/language1.md

 # Language 1

-An isolating SVO langauge with a syllabary
+An isolating SVO langauge with an abjad

 ## Phonology